chef/chef-web-docs/chef_master/source/custom_resources.rst

 A custom resource is defined as a Ruby file and is located in a cookbook's ``/resources`` directory.
 This file

 * Declares the properties of the custom resource
-* Loads current properties, if the resource already exists
+* Loads current state of properties, if the resource already exists
 * Defines each action the custom resource may take

 The syntax for a custom resource is.
 For example: